taylormcpherson/taylormcpherson.github.io/README.md

 - Code generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3.
 - Design created with help from Figma
 - With help from Flexbox and FontAwesome Icons

+## Room for Improvement (Todo list)
+- Accessibility check: this site was created before I knew much about acessibility.
+I want to add in hover/focus states, and ensure it is fully acessible.
+Right now it is not.
+- Up to date case studies.
+This website showcases my user experience research and design more than anything, however I currently spend most of my time as a front end developer.